 Also, bounded contexts allow the precise definition of terms.
 This definition can be obtained relatively quickly inside a bounded context since the number of stakeholders involved can be drastically reduced.

 In our previous eCommerce example, item, order, and deliverable represent the same physical reality.
 Still, the inventory people and their peers in payments or delivery can define an item separately, each within their team, thus avoiding collisions or overuse of the same terms.

-A ubiquitous language specific to a domain is jointly created by business and technical staff, allowing them to communicate ideas efficiently.
+Business and technical staff jointly create a ubiquitous language specific to a domain, allowing them to communicate ideas efficiently.

 What constitutes a boundary?

-Anything that the developer recognizes as a separation of two entities is a valid boundary.
+Anything the developer recognizes as separating two entities is a valid boundary.
 Two databases, deployment pieces, namespaces, and packages, are examples of such separations.